-A trainer will create a training plan for you that meets your needs.
-This will take into account suitable routes to get to and from where you want to go.
+- A trainer will create a training plan for you that meets your needs, and will include routes to get to and from where you want to go.

-We'll then visit you at home to chat about the plan and make sure you're happy with it.
-We'll ask for your parent/guardian’s consent before training starts.
+- A trainer will visit you at home to chat about the plan and make sure you're happy with it.

-A trainer will go with you on your journey, giving encouragement and guidance.
-They work with you until you develop the skills to travel on your own.
+- Your trainer will go with you on your journey, to give you encouragement and guidance, until you develop the skills and feel confident to travel on your own.

-Sessions usually take place once a week, but this can vary.
-Our trainers work during the school and college holidays.
+- The training sessions usually take place once a week, and their trainers are available during the school and college holidays.

-They’ll give you and your family regular feedback on your progress, so you'll always know how things are going.
+- Your trainer will give you and your family regular feedback on your progress.

-Once a referral is received the travel trainer should make contact within 10 days
+Once your referral is received the travel trainer should make contact with you in 10 days.

 Disabled persons free and discounted travel

-Eligible disabled people are entitled to free off-peak travel on local buss anywhere in England:
+Eligible disabled people are entitled to free off-peak travel on local buses anywhere in England:

 Disabled people are also able to apply for a Disabled persons rail card, which entitles the holder to 1/3 off rail fares and one other adult travelling with them.
-Find out more here: www.disabledpersons-railcard.co.uk
+To find out more visit www.disabledpersons-railcard.co.uk